niza23/AWS_EKS_Cluster/03_Ways_to_Run_Workloads_in_Amazon_EKS.md

 ## 1. **Managed Node Groups (AWS-managed EC2)**

+* AWS gives you EC2 machines to run your pods.
+* AWS keeps them patched and updated.
+* You just choose size (t2.medium, m5.large, GPU, etc.).
+*
 * AWS creates and manages an **Auto Scaling Group** of EC2 instances for you.
 * AWS keeps the EC2 nodes patched and updated (you decide when to upgrade).
 * You just choose instance type, number of nodes, scaling rules.